top of page

 Quality and Materials

 The construction quality and materials used in impact windows and doors are among the most significant advantages.
-Impact products usually feature thicker frames from high-strength materials such as vinyl or aluminum.
+Impact products usually feature thicker frames made from high-strength materials such as vinyl or aluminum.
 The glass is often laminated, containing a plastic interlayer that helps prevent shattering.
 This added level of strength ensures that your home is protected not just from weather-related impact, but also from potential break-ins.

 On the other hand, non-impact windows and doors use standard glass and materials that are not as robust.
 Although they can provide adequate insulation and aesthetic appeal, they lack the reinforced structure to withstand extreme forces.
 Therefore, the quality difference between impact and non-impact products cannot be overlooked, especially in a high-risk area.